?

 On average one mid size application is tested in one week.
 We are following our own process of testing and assigning at least two skilled pentesters to perform testing.
 After testing presentation of results is mandatory and also verification that confirms, that all issues have been remediated properly.

-• Size of the applications
+• The size of the applications

-• Onsite or remote testing
+• Onsite or remote testing preferences